onyankopon1602/Themevideobackground/README.md

 # ThemeVideoBackground

-ThemeVideoBackground is a Vencord plugin that lets themes define a looping video background through CSS variables.
+ThemeVideoBackground is a Vencord/better discord plugin that lets themes define a looping video background through CSS variables.

 The repository contains two packages: